hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 ```

 Once the Compose file has been updated, run `docker compose up -d` or the equivalent
 in whatever container system is running on your system.
-This will pull the `cloudflared` (note the "d" at the end, for daemon)
+This will pull the `cloudflared`[^1]
 image and then establish a tunnel to Cloudflare.
 If all is well, you should be able
 to reload the Zero Trust dashboard and see that the tunnel status is "healthy".
 Try
 visiting your site in a new tab and confirm it works.